linux-china/dbunit-pg-ext/README.md

 DBUnit PostgreSQL Extension
 =============================

-`PostgresqlExtraDataTypeFactory` is to extend `PostgresqlDataTypeFactory` to support following data types:
+dbunit-pg-ext is an extension for DBUnit to add more features for PostgreSQL.

+Data types:

 - `json` and `jsonb`
 - `vector`: https://github.com/pgvector/pgvector

+Extra classes:

+- `PostgresqlExtraDataTypeFactory`: extend `PostgresqlDataTypeFactory` and more data types for PostgreSQL
+- `PgConnection`: DBUnit `IDatabaseConnection` with `PostgresqlExtraDataTypeFactory`

 # Get Started